54 best movies to watch on Netflix right now

 There are some award-winning, thought-provoking, genre-changing films streaming right now on Netflix – here's our pick of the very best.

-With most of the UK plunged into lockdown, 2021 hasn’t had the best start – but at least we’ve got Netflix to keep us entertained throughout what will hopefully be the backend of this pandemic.
+With another lockdown underway across the UK, it doesn’t seem like cinemas will be opening their doors again anytime soon – but at least we have Netflix to fulfill some of our film-watching needs.

-The streamer has been cinema’s savour over the last year, releasing a number of films that missed out on a theatrical release due to COVID-19 so that movie-lovers at home are never short of blockbusters to watch.
+In the year since the pandemic began, the streamer has been a huge help for millions of film fans, providing both high-profile new releases and adding to its already expansive library.

-From David Fincher’s Mank and Ma Rainey’s Black Bottom starring the late Chadwick Boseman, to Vanessa Kirby’s Pieces of a Woman and supernatural horror His House, Netflix has seen various Oscar-contenders join its wide collection of films over the last year – all of which are available for you to dig into.
+From David Fincher’s Mank and Ma Rainey’s Black Bottom, starring the late Chadwick Boseman, to Vanessa Kirby’s Pieces of a Woman and supernatural horror His House, the streamer could have its eye on Oscars glory at this year’s delayed ceremony.

-Alternatively, if you’re looking for something lighter, Ryan Murphy’s musical adaptation The Prom sees Meryl Streep and James Corden reunite once more, while classics like Clueless and Groundhog Day are perfect when you’re in need of a good laugh (which seems to be most of the time these days).
+And while the platform’s supply of films from before the ’90s isn’t nearly so plentiful, there are a couple of older classics on the service as well, including New Hollywood touchstone Easy Rider and Steven Spielberg’s sci-fi spectacular Close Encounters of the Third Kind.

 If you’re searching for something more bitesized, make sure to visit our list of the best series on Netflix for your next TV binge.